This is a Hungarian recipe that I was thinking to try since a while, and finally today I decided to do it.

 - Make a hole in the middle of the flour, and pour the milk inside, and add also the yolks.
 Start mixing with the flour.

-- When the dough starts to have a shape, placed it in the kitchen robot, add the salt, and start working it with the robot.
+- When the dough starts to have a shape, add the salt, and keep working it.

 - When the dough it’s almost ready, add gradually the melted butter, until absorbed.
 The dough has to be very soft and elastic, and not sticky (if not very little).